Blogs/AI

 Pros:

-• Docker-based and multi-language support
+• Docker-based environments

 • Strong collaboration tools

-• Reliable and well-established platform
+• Reliable and established platform

 Cons: